-The photos on FairMail products are taken by Indian, Peruvian and Moroccan teenagers.
+The photos on FairMail products are taken by Peruvian teenagers.
 You see the face, name and age of the photographer on the back of each card.
 FairMail offers this youth photography training, a medical fund and guidance in making their future plans.
 The teenagers get 50% of the profits of the sale of their own photos to finance their housing and education.

-Your task as a volunteer is to contribute to the mission of FairMail: guiding underprivileged teenagers in producing qualitative photos and in producing and selling fair trade greeting cards worldwide, with as goal the personal development and income support for these teenagers.
+Your task as a volunteer is to contribute to the mission of FairMail: guiding underprivileged teenagers in Peru in producing qualitative photos and in producing and selling fair trade greeting cards worldwide, with as goal the personal development and income support for these teenagers.
 The activities consist of preparing and giving photography lessons and other trainings that contribute to the development of the teenagers their self-esteem, future plans and english language skills.

 Huanchaco, La Libertad, (northern) Peru.
 Huanchaco is an easy going fishing- and surf village nearby Trujillo (which is the 3rd biggest city of Peru).
 So volunteering for FairMail goes hand in hand with living a sunny (surf &) beach life.